 Asbestos describes a number of naturally occurring fibrous silicate minerals.
 Asbestos is an excellent insulator for sound, heat and electricity.
 The fibers are very durable and therefore asbestos seemed like an ideal building material in the past.
 However, asbestos is a known carcinogen, which may cause lung cancer (mesothelioma) or other illnesses.

-By Polarized Light Microscopy (PLM)
+Bulk Asbestos Analysis by Polarized Light Microscopy (PLM)

 PLM is an industry and government accepted method for identification of asbestos in bulk samples.
 Fibers are extracted and examined by a trained analyst to identify asbestos.

 Airborne Fiber Analysis by Phase Contrast Microscopy (PCM)

 Bio-Chem Consulting is proud to now offer analytical services for airborne fiber analysis by PCM following NIOSH 7400 methods.
 PCM is an inexpensive and common method used by consultants to test for total indoor fiber counts.
 Bio-Chem conducts airborne fiber analysis to demonstrate that compliance with The Alberta Workplace Health and Safety Code has been met.